 As an aside, and to further back up my claim that Apple is abandoning not only creative professionals but also prosumer users, check out this comparison from Laptop Magazine:

 As the first step in this transition, I converted a 3.2 GHz 27" iMac so it's dedicated to running Microsoft Windows 10 Pro desktop natively.
-This will be my primary workstation.
+This is now my primary workstation.
 Yes, I still use Apple hardware (for now).
 Holy cow that Microsoft Surface Studio is pretty.
 I am making software changes in my workflow while I still have the ability to do so at my own pace.
 I have transferred all my productivity, administrative, technical, marketing, photo editing & development work to Windows 10 Pro.

 I continue to do video editing on macOS mainly because I have such a large investment in the FCPX ecosystem.
 Color me shocked when Apple announces that they are no longer maintaining iMovie or FCPX instead of a new “Movies” app (see previous Aperture/iPhoto -> Photos announcements).
-I’m moving my Photos back to Lightroom and will start making the painful move to Premiere as well.
+I’m moving my Photos back to Lightroom and have started making the painful move to Premiere as well.
 I assume it’ll be a year or so until I’m completely off FCPX.
 As it stands now, I am only maintaining FCPX for legacy video projects.
 All my new projects will be started on Premiere Pro from this point forward.

 Aside from the video editing, I have a 24TB Drobo storage array which is formatted as OSX Extended.
 This drive array contains ALL my photos, video, and document archives for the last decade.
-So, I'll need to get that data transferred over to an array which is compatible with Windows before I can seriously consider moving from FCPX to Adobe Premiere.
+So, I'll need to get that data transferred over to an array which is compatible with Windows during my move from FCPX to Adobe Premiere.